power88w/Centric_Frontend_project/README.md

 # Midland Fishing

-This is a website primarily intended for anglers, the main task is to expose the Midland region, at it's attractiveness.
-The site is to serve as tourist information for angling tourists coming to Ireland - which will allow You to get to know and explore this part of Ireland faster and easier.
+This is a website primarily for anglers, the main task is to expose the Midland region, at it's attractiveness.
+The site is to serve as tourist information for angling tourists coming in to Ireland - which will allow them to get to know and explore this part of Ireland faster and easier.

+===

 ![overview](https://power88w.github.io/Centric_Frontend_project/images/main-overview.JPG)

 # UX
-This webside target anglers and it is a quide for them  - so as a user I would require from such a website.
+This website targets anglers and serves a quide for them.
+As a user I would require from such a website to:

 -	 load very quick.
 -	 the graphics on the page should cath my attention and graphics quality should be at a high level.